aurelilia/dotfiles/README.md

+# Nix(OS) Configuration
+This repository contains all my configurations done with Nix and NixOS, packaged as a flake.

-# Nix Dotfiles
+### Dotfiles
-This repository contains my dotfiles, which are managed with Nix and Home Manager.
+This includes my dotfiles, which are managed with `home-manager` and expect either NixOS or Arch as a base.
+See `/home`; you'll likely want to import either `server.nix` or `workstation.nix`, as this flake does.

-For installation, clone this repo to `.config/home-manager` and set up your host in `flake.nix`. `misc` also contains some scripts to look at.
+Some more stuff is contained in `/home/misc`.

+### Servers
+My servers running NixOS are also configured out of this repository; currently some are not migrated yet - work in progress!

+I'm using the great `colmena` to deploy remotely.
+See `/fleet` for system configuration.